 A bench made by gluing together the thick layers of posters that are found peeling off the walls all over the lively metropolis.

 Walter Musacchi, originally from Ferrara, Italy, studied architecture at the IUAV in Venice.
-He completed his studies with a project on the subject of „Empty spaces in the dissolving city“.
-After graduation, he worked in various architects’ offices worldwide (Paris, Berlin, New York, Rotterdam and Los Angeles), including with Jean Nouvel and Rem Koolhaas.
+He completed his studies with a project on the subject of „Empty spaces in the dissolving city“ with Bernardo Secchi.
+After graduation, he worked in various architects’ offices worldwide (Paris, Berlin, New York, Rotterdam and Los Angeles), including with Jean Nouvel, Rem Koolhaas and Michael Gabellini.

 In New York he designed various interiors and items of furniture, mostly for fashion houses as Jil Sander and Prada.